Nocory/netlify-cms-loader/README.md

 The loader processes the .md files of a collection and outputs their content and file path as an array of objects.

+Additionally the loader will also copy all assets from your configs `media_folder` to the configs `public_folder`.

 **Note:** This is a 3rd-party loader.
 I am in no way affiliated with [Netlify](https://www.netlify.com/), though I wholeheartedly recommend anyone to check them out.

 **Breaking changes can occur in minor releases before v1.0.0 and not all CMS use cases are covered in the current version.**